Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: Rebolledo's theorem

+\acks First of all, the authors would like to thank the anonymous reviewers for their constructive feedback, which significantly improved the quality of the paper.
+Most of the work was conducted when the first author was a PhD student at the Technische Universit\"at Darmstadt in Germany.
+It was initiated when the first author was visiting the Mathematical Biosciences Institute (MBI) at The Ohio State University in Summer 2016.
+The first author acknowledges the hospitality of MBI during his visit to the institute.

-This work has been co-funded by the German Research Foundation~(DFG) as part of project C3 within the Collaborative Research Center~(CRC) 1053 -- MAKI and the National Science Foundation under grant RAPID DMS-1513489.
-This work was initiated when the first author was visiting Mathematical Biosciences Institute (MBI) at The Ohio State University in Summer 2016.
+\fund The work has been co-funded by the German Research Foundation~(DFG) as part of project C3 within the Collaborative Research Center~(CRC) 1053 -- MAKI and the National Science Foundation under grants RAPID DMS-1513489 and DMS-1853587.
 MBI is receiving major funding from the National Science Foundation under the grant DMS-1440386.
-The first author acknowledges the hospitality of MBI during his visit to the institute.
+The first author was supported by the President's Postdoctoral Scholars Program (PPSP) of the Ohio State University.

+\competing There were no competing interests to declare which arose during the preparation or publication process of this article.